For Retirement Security, Make a Plan for Everything that Could Possibly Go Wrong

 Divorce can be a costly prospect at any age, but particularly damaging in retirement

-- For retirement security, explore the financial ramifications of divorce.
+For retirement security, explore the financial ramifications of divorce.
 And, maybe divorce is less likely if you and your spouse are on the same page with retirement plans.
-Here are 8 topics to tackle if you want to survive retirement with your loved one.
+Here are eight topics to tackle if you want to survive retirement with your loved one.

 Okay, maybe this is ridiculous, but the point is that we don’t know what is going to happen in the future and we need to prepare our retirement plans for the unexpected.

-- In the meantime, for retirement security, check out the CDC’s zombie apocalypse survival guide.
+In the meantime, for retirement security, check out the Center for Disease Control’s zombie apocalypse survival guide.

 Most people who run out of money in retirement continue to scrimp by – living on Social Security income and they have probably opted into Medicaid instead of Medicare.
 However, a good living retirement plan could prevent this from happening (see below).